Length orthospectrum of convex bodies on flat tori: Proofs of Theorems , , and

 \end{theo} Even if it may not be the simplest manner to prove such a result, this discussion illustrates how our current-theoretical approach to this problem can be implemented.
 An interesting question would be to understand how the remainder term depends on $\Sigma_1$ and $\Sigma_2$.
-See~\cite{vanderCorput20, Hlawka50, Herz62b, Randol66, ColindeVerdiere77} for such results in the context of dilations of convex subsets.
+See~\cite{vanderCorput20, Hlawka50, Herz62b, Randol66, ColindeVerdiere77} for such results.
 We do not pursue this here and we rather focus on the application of this approach to zeta functions associated with our families of orthogeodesics.

 \begin{proof} First fix $T_0>0$ large enough so that all the above lemmas apply.
 In order to study this quantity, we take $\beta=0$ in~\eqref{e:main-formula} and we choose appropriate cutoff functions $\chi$ approximating the characteristic function of the interval $[T_0,T]$.
 More precisely, we fix $T>0$ (large enough) and $t_0>0$ (small enough).
-We define two smooth cutoffs functions $\chi^{\pm}_{T}\in\mathcal{C}^\infty_c(\IR,[0,1])$ with the following properties: \begin{itemize} \item $\chi^{+}_{T}$ is equal to $1$ on $[T_0,T]$, it is compactly supported on $(T_0-t_0,T+t_0)$, it is nonincreasing on $[T,T+t_0]$. \item $\chi^{-}_{T}$ is equal to $1$ on $[T_0+t_0,T-t_0]$, it is compactly supported on $(T_0,T)$, it is nonincreasing on $[T-t_0,T]$. \end{itemize} With such functions at hand, one has
+We define two smooth cutoff functions $\chi^{\pm}_{T}\in\mathcal{C}^\infty_c(\IR,[0,1])$ with the following properties: \begin{itemize} \item $\chi^{+}_{T}$ is equal to $1$ on $[T_0,T]$, it is compactly supported on $(T_0-t_0,T+t_0)$, it is nonincreasing on $[T,T+t_0]$. \item $\chi^{-}_{T}$ is equal to $1$ on $[T_0+t_0,T-t_0]$, it is compactly supported on $(T_0,T)$, it is nonincreasing on $[T-t_0,T]$. \end{itemize} With such functions at hand, one has

 Hence, thanks to~\eqref{e:main-formula}, we have to study